elverskog/bloop/README.md

 For example, if the pathname "/" is requested: The hopper object's `css` node may wind up having child-keys for the templates "wrapper", "menu", "home", etc. The hopper's content is then used to return a result, generate files, etc.

-Note: There's some redundancy in my current approach that I may want to address.
-It is useful and workable to load the CSS and JS into the hopper as the order doesn't really matter and there should be no duplicate keys.
-Javascript for a component included five times should not be loaded five times; it may be instantiated many times, with different arguments, however.
+_Note: There's redundancy in my current approach that I may want to address.
+It is useful and workable to load the CSS and JS for each module into the hopper, under a key for each module, as the order doesn't really matter and there should be no duplicate keys.
+Javascript for a component included five times should not (and does not need to be) be loaded five times.
+It may be instantiated many times, with different arguments, however.
 Markup is a different story.
 The final string depends on where child templates are inserted and how many times.
 For now the `markup` node in the hopper is simply a string that keeps getting overwritten until the top most template calls `addToHopper`.
 I've explored ASTs, creating a DOM server side and document fragments but they all seem unnecessary to date.
+There may be a away to only add the markup to the hopper when the template is the first template called (and hence the last template completed)._

 _Modes_